threshold-network/threshold/docs/app-development/threshold-access-control-tac/get-started-with-tac.md

 ## 5. Encrypt the plaintext & update Conditions

 We can now encrypt data using the newly deployed `Strategy`.
 At this point, we can specify new conditions on which data access will be predicated.
 These take a higher precedence and will override the default conditions contained in the Strategy.
-In this case, we will require the requester's wallet to hold a minimum number (3) of the same NFTs as before.
+For our example, let's introduce an overriding rqeuirement that the requester's wallet hold a minimum number (3) of the same NFTs that we specified in the previous step.
 Note that Threshold nodes will check this using the `balanceOf` method.&#x20;

-To encrypt the data, use the following code:
+To encrypt the data:

 ```javascript
 const NFTBalanceConfig = {